 What are Mental Health First Aid (MHFA) classes all about??
 Why should I take a class??

-In a partnership with the National Council for Behavioral Health, BCC Evolution hosts Mental Health First Aid (MHFA) training across Colorado.
+In a partnership with the National Council for Behavioral Health, BCC Evolution hosts Mental Health First Aid (MHFA) training across Colorado and virtually.

 Mental Health First Aid is open to all and is for anyone wanting to help another person!

-MHFA is now virtual 2-hrs pre-course work and 4.5-5.5-hours virtual training certification course which teaches participants a five-step action plan to assess a situation, select and implement interventions and secure appropriate care for the individual.
+MHFA is now blended (full virtual and virtual/in-person) 2-hrs pre-course work and 4.5-5.5-hours virtual or 8-hours in-person training certification course which teaches participants a five-step action plan to assess a situation, select and implement interventions and secure appropriate care for the individual.
 The certification program introduces participants to risk factors and warning signs of mental health problems, builds understanding of their impact and overviews common treatments.

 The CPR-like program effective in improving trainees’ knowledge of mental disorders, reducing stigma and increasing the amount of help provided to others.